-Midweek Communion at Hacheston at 10am every Wednesday
+Midweek Communion/Morning Prayer at Hacheston at 10am every Wednesday

-The first phase of our reordering project is now almost complete.
+The first phase of our reordering project is complete.
 We now have a completely level access from the south porch into the nave, a flexible space around the font and a gentle slope leading towards the east end of the church.
-We have some minor adjustments to make to the carpet, and also are considering what is needed in the way of furniture at the back of the church.
+We have some new oak furniture - a storage cupboard for cleaning and flower arranging materials, and a table-height cupboard for hymn and service books.

-An archaeological survey was completed as part of the work.
+An archaeological survey was completed as part of this work.
 Follow this link to read a copy.

 If you would like to contribute financially to any aspect of the work which will improve access and amenity in this ancient building, please get in touch with John Bater at Church Farm.
 Cheques should be made payable to ‘Kettleburgh PCC’ with an accompanying note to the effect that the donation is specifically for the Fabric Fund.
 Any taxpayer can gift aid the donation and we can then claim the tax back on it.

 If you have any concerns with safeguarding, here are some contact details: